seanbaxter/DirectXShaderCompiler/docs/Frontend/PerformanceTips.rst

 ==================================

 On some architectures (X86_64 is one), sign extension can involve an extra instruction whereas zero extension can be folded into a load.
-LLVM will try to replace a sext with a zext when it can be proven safe, but if you have information in your source language about the range of a integer value, it can be profitable to use a zext rather than a sext.
+LLVM37 will try to replace a sext with a zext when it can be proven safe, but if you have information in your source language about the range of a integer value, it can be profitable to use a zext rather than a sext.

 Alternatively, you can :ref:`specify the range of the value using metadata
-<range-metadata>` and LLVM can do the sext to zext conversion for you.
+<range-metadata>` and LLVM37 can do the sext to zext conversion for you.

 Zext GEP indices to machine register width
 ============================================

-Internally, LLVM often promotes the width of GEP indices to machine register width.
+Internally, LLVM37 often promotes the width of GEP indices to machine register width.
 When it does so, it will default to using sign extension (sext) operations for safety.
 If your source language provides information about the range of the index, you may wish to manually extend indices to machine